William de Montacute -15 April 1355

 Obviously, he had overheard the last snippet of conversation.

-‘No, Henry, William has the talents I need for a rather special mission.
+‘No, John, William has the talents I need for a rather special mission.
 In any case, I want you to make the army your own.
-You will not be working for Prince John.
+You will not be working for the Earl of Richmond.
 He will be working for you.
 I have made that very clear to him.
 You will be military commander in Aquitaine later in the year.
 It is important the army identifies with you as its leader.’

 ‘I only have fifty men in total.
 How am I going to receive and store the supplies?’
 Henry protested.

 ‘Start the process of mobilising the army and in the meantime hire in people from the town to help.
 I must have twenty-five men, experienced soldiers, or the nearest you can get to that.
 I want archers.
 Archers are disinclined to do any physical work anyway.’

 ‘Mobilisation immediately?
 No one will leave home without pay in advance.
 And how will I influence any lords who may be wavering in their support of this war?’